LivePersonInc/node-agent-sdk/README.md

     apiVersion: Number // Messaging API version - defaults to 2 (version 1 is not supported anymore) });
 ```
+### Authentication
+The Agent Messaging SDK support the following authentication methods:
+- username and password
+- Barear token as `token` with user id as `userId`
+- SAML assertion as `assertion`

 ### Events